 - Open a window in each room a few minutes daily to keep air circulated.

-- Keep attic louvers open, because hot air rises and can be released to the outside.
+- Keep attic vents open, because hot air rises and can be released to the outside.

 - Open basement vents and crawlspace vents to release moisture to the outside, reducing dampness under your house.

 - Make sure your clothes dryer and gas appliances properly vent moisture-ridden